 PC offers an Associate in Applied Science (AAS) and Certificate of Completion (CCL) iin Family Development, as well as a CCLs in Adolescent Studies and Family Support.

 Discuss your course load with an academic advisor inside the Hannelly Enrollment Center (HC) at our historic, centrally located campus.
-Future students may contact the program director, Alverta McKenzie (Chair, Applied Technology, Family & Consumer Sciences), for more information.
+Future students may contact Gloria McGinty, Program Director; or Char Brandom; Applied Technology, Family & Consumer Sciences Department Chair, for more information.